n8n-io/self-hosted-ai-starter-kit/README.md

 docker compose --profile cpu up
 ```

-If you run on a Mac with an M1 or newer processor, you can also run Ollama on
+If you’re using a Mac with an M1 or newer processor, you can run Ollama on
-your host machine to be able to use faster inference on the GPU.
+your host machine for faster GPU inference.
+Unfortunately, you can’t expose
-Unfortunately, you can't expose the GPU to docker instances.
-Refer to the
+the GPU to Docker instances.
+Check the [Ollama homepage](https://ollama.com/)
-[Ollama homepage](https://ollama.com/) for installation instructions and use
+for installation instructions, and use `http://host.docker.internal:11434/` as
-`http://host.docker.internal:11434/` as the Ollama host in your credentials.
+the Ollama host in your credentials.

 ## ⚡️ QuickStart and usage